Nek5000/NekDoc/source/tutorials/multi_rans.rst

 	./neksaw inlet_bundle 40 4 30

 The above runs ``NEKNEK`` job on 40 nodes (20 dedicated to each session) for 4 hours and 30 minutes.
-Remember to specify the project name before launching, assigned to ``prj`` variable in the script.
+Remember to specify the project name before launching, assigned to ``prj`` variable in the ``neksaw`` script file.

 On the first run, Nek5000 will generate files for setting up the AMG (algebraic multi-grid) solver with the suffix ``amgdmp_p.dat``, ``amgdmp_i.dat`` and ``amgdmp_j.dat`` for each component.
-Run the ``nekamg_setup`` tool to create the setup files.
+Run the ``nekamg_setup`` tool to create the ANG setup files.
 The prompts will appear as shown:

 .. code-block:: console